malhotra5/integration-automater/README.md

-# integration-automater
+# integration-automater using openhands api

-Script to automate building integrations
+This repo helps you automate building integrations using the openhands api

+It receives webhook payloads from the integration, and sends that details to an openhands agent.
+The agent will inspect the payload and build an integration that can handle the payload format, details, etc.

 ## Webhook Listener